PensionBee/ddd-workshop/README.md

 }
 ```

-When creating a new `Customer` **Entity** in our system, we need to validate the data used to create it, and make sure it's in the correct structure.
-We can do this by rolling our own validation/transformation functions or by using a parsing library (which is what we'll do below).
+When creating a new `Account` **Entity**, we'd need to validate the data used to create it, and make sure it's in the correct structure.
+In practice, this can be done by rolling your own validation/transformation functions or by using a parsing library (which is what we'll do in the 'The Practical Bit' below).

 ## Resources